mehrabanb/TestNG-Migration/README.md

 * File a bug in [GitHub Issues](https://github.com/katalon-analytics/katalon-analytics/issues).

 ### Katalon Studio

-[Katalon Studio](https://www.katalon.com) is a free and complete automation testing solution for Web, Mobile, and API testing with modern methodologies (Data-Driven Testing, TDD/BDD, Page Object Model, etc.) as well as advanced integration (JIRA, qTest, Slack, CI, Katalon TestOps, etc.).
-Learn more about [Katalon Studio features](https://www.katalon.com/features/).
+Katalon Studio is an all-in-one test automation solution for Web, API, mobile, and desktop built for both beginners and expert testers.